 Faith-based facilities prioritize spirituality in treatment.
 This alcohol rehab treatment is ideal for patients who want to be surrounded by like-minded individuals looking for guidance from a higher power to stay strong for the journey towards addiction recovery.

-11. Support groups
+11. Support Groups

-The National Institute of Drug Abuse points out that the relationship between a client and his treatment provider influences the chances of treatment success.
+The National Institute of Drug Abuse points out that the relationship between a client and their treatment provider influences the chances of treatment success.
 A professional environment creates a foundation of trust, which is conducive to successful treatment.

 - Detox specialist